Agamnentzar/ag-psd/README.md

   /** Logs if features are missing. */ logMissingFeatures?: boolean;
   /** Forces bottom layer to be treated as layer and not background even when it's missing any transparency
-   *  (by default Photoshop treats bottom layer as background it it doesn't have any transparent pixels) */ noBackground?: boolean;
+   *  (by default Photoshop treats bottom layer as background if it doesn't have any transparent pixels) */ noBackground?: boolean;
 }
 ```